What is a Marketing Channel?

 Target the Right Marketing Channels with Directive Consulting

 At Directive Consulting, we’re experts at developing ideal customer profiles and targeting the right customers through digital channels to generate more leads and opportunities for your sales team.
-We use closed-loop marketing techniques along with advanced analytics to identify the most profitable marketing channels for your product, accounting for factors like customer acquisition costs and customer lifelong value.
+We use closed-loop marketing techniques along with advanced analytics to identify the most profitable marketing channels for your product, accounting for factors like customer acquisition costs and customer lifetime value.

 We apply our Customer Generation methodology to optimize marketing spend and target the most profitable marketing channels, ensuring that our customers achieve revenue targets while increasing marketing efficiency, every time.